 say @foo.raku; # OUTPUT: «[(42, "str"),]␤» (an Array)

 In this case, the list contextualizer ( ) puts $bar in a list context, and thus triggers a list assignment to the Scalar variable $bar.
 This means that there are two chained list assignments, both having a lower precedence than the comma operator , that constructs the List (42, "str").
 Due to their right associativity, the list assignment expression that is evaluated first is the assignment to $bar, which returns the assigned value $(42, "str"), i.e. a Scalar containing a two-element List.
-This value is in turn list-assigned to @array, such that it becomes a Array with a single element, namely a List.
+This value is in turn list-assigned to @array, such that it becomes an Array with a single element, namely a List.

 See operators for more details on precedence and associativity.